OAX 9F

 • floor-mounted heaters;

-• electric power doors, and
+• electric power doors;

 • a red aisle carpet.